How to Organize Kitchen Cabinets and Drawers

 So I started boxing up the things that I knew we didn’t need or use.

-Then I labeled the side of the box with what items were inside and put it in the garage.
+Then I labeled the side of the box with what items were inside and put it in the garage for storage.

 And here’s the most important part: